section-engineering-education/engineering-education/content/articles/android-excel-apachepoi-crud/index.md

 ### Conclusion

-We added header cells and formatted them, edited cell values, deleted a workesheet, a row, and a column.
+We added header cells and formatted them, edited cell values, deleted a worksheet, a row, and a column.
 I hope you enjoyed the read.

+---
+Peer Review Contributions by: [Odhiambo Paul](/engineering-education/authors/odhiambo-paul/)